 - Other Skills — Proficiency in Microsoft Word and Excel is required.
 Due to the amount of writing done in the office, superior typing skills and speed are preferred.

 Key Competencies Needed

-- Know, believe and live according to the teachings of the Catholic Church, be able to articulate them with conviction in a secular context.
+- Know, believe and live according to the teachings of the Catholic Church, with a capacity to articulate them with conviction in a secular context.

 - Write and speak clearly and persuasively.

 - Form amicable and high-level working relationships easily.

 - Negotiate patiently, prudently and perseveringly.

 - Keep deadlines.

 - Be willing to keep long hours within reason and when necessary.